 information gets quickly turned into prayer.

-Rosalind emerge from its pages as seasoned and
+emerging from its pages as a seasoned and

-trustworthy guides for the journey.
+trustworthy guide for the journey.
 You will find

 fresh confidence to believe that you can hear God,

 and wise instruction on how to be more sensitive to